koply/c-project-template/README.md

-# C++ Project Template
+# C Project Template
-Project template for C++ projects with CMake
+Project template for C projects with CMake

 ## Structure
 The template consists of src and include directories.
-All cpp files in src directory are automatically included (recursively).
+All c files in src directory are automatically included (recursively).

 There is also the outer Makefile.
 This lets you run cmake, build the binary, and even run